muratkeremozcan/pizza-api/README.md

 ### Cypress Setup

 Before diving into testing feature flags, we will setup Cypress and transfer over the final CRUD e2e spec from the repo [cypress-crud-api-test](https://github.com/muratkeremozcan/cypress-crud-api-test).
 That repo was featured in the blog post [CRUD API testing a deployed service with Cypress](https://dev.to/muratkeremozcan/crud-api-testing-a-deployed-service-with-cypress-using-cy-api-spok-cypress-data-session-cypress-each-4mlg).
-Note that the said repo and this service used to be separate repositories - that is a known anti-pattern - and now we are combining the two.
+Note that the said repo and this service used to be separate repositories - that is a known anti-pattern - and now we are combining the two in a whole new one.
 The change will provide us with the ability to use the LaunchDarkly instance to make flag state assertions.
-We would not have that capability if the test code was in a separate repo than the source code.
+We would not have that capability if the test code was in a separate repo than the source code, unless the common code was moved to a  package & was imported to the separate development and test repos.
+In the real world if we had to apply that solution, we would want to have valuable trade-offs.

+> From our experience, one example of a valid trade-off for having the tests in a different repo than the source code is when the same test code is shared by multiple source code repositories, thereby eliminating the need to duplicate the test suite.

 The branch prior to this work can be checked out at `before-cypress-setup`, and the PR for cypress setup can be found [here](https://github.com/muratkeremozcan/pizza-api/pull/6/files).
 If you are following along, a practical way to accomplish this section is to copy over the PR.